Embedding Eximee Forms as a web component

 However, previous experience shows that in the case of:

-* using the web component inside a host application that uses a compatible version of zone.js (e.g. written in Angular),
+* using the web component inside a host application using a compatible version of zone.js (e.g. written in Angular),

-* using the web component inside a host application that does not use zone.js (e.g. written in Vue or React).
+* using the web component inside a host application not using zone.js (e.g. written in Vue or React).

-We have not observed conflicts or operational problems with either of these applications (host, Eximee).
-However, it should be borne in mind that the compatibility of libraries embedded in the running application needs to be verified.
+We have not observed conflicts or operational issues with either of these applications (host, Eximee).
+However, the need to verify compatibility of libraries embedded in the running application should be kept in mind.

 ## Impact on the application's global execution context by polyfills

-The web component library relies on the availability of the following polyfills (and includes them if they are not available):
+The web component library relies on the availability of (and includes, if not available) the following polyfills:

 * core-js/shim from core-js,